 The sun has been in and out all day – it can’t decide if it is a taps oan or taps aff kind of day.
-But now it’s out, with a late evening burst of sunlight making up for the brief and intense shower that passed over a few moments ago.
+Right now it’s out, with a late evening burst of sunlight making up for the brief and intense shower that passed over a few moments ago.
 In fact, it is suddenly quite lovely – time to seize the moment and set out for a walk.

-The campsite is immaculate – a lovely mix of open spaces and woodland that almost give it a natural feel.
+The campsite is immaculate – an appealing mix of open spaces and woodland that almost give it a natural feel.
 But the grass is manicured, the gravel paths neat and the woods seem to have been swept – not a twig or fir cone litter its tidy floor.
 The place is so pristine that it comes as something of a relief to leave by the back gate and find myself in a boggy wood.
 A forest rises out of the murk, the treetops catching the sun in contrast to the dank pathway.
 Rival cuckoos are calling as I emerge into pinewood – the path now soft, weaving its way between the trees.
 This is alright – the air feels fresh and cool.
 Invasive rhododendrons, for all their faults, give splashes of colour.
 Soon I am in more open woodland, silver birch this time, dappled light playing on the young bracken unfurling below.
 Now open heath.
 Gorse and heather grow on the sandy soil as I begin to climb the low hills that lie before me.

 I’m looking for a hillfort – this one is apparently not as tricky as some to find.
 As it happens, there are signposts, although the summit of the hill ahead is so obvious a place that I think I would have found it anyway.
 It’s not yet dusk but the shadows are lengthening – the perfect time of day to meet with the ancestors.
 A sign points left but I can’t see any path so I pile off into the heather and up onto the bluff.
 It isn’t hard to see why this place was chosen – it commands a 360 degree view.
 Hills to the north and west, maybe even to the sea in the east, before the forest grew up around.